Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 * Sprinklekits use their biolumiscence to locate one another during low-visibility settings like storms, these come from the marks on their body.
 * A sprinklekit’s soul is in the shape of a heart.
 * A sprinklekit’s nose is also in the shape of a heart.
-* Follicles of loose hair/fur melt whenever they come off, meaning they can’t get hairballs by ingesting fur.
+* Follicles of lost hair/fur melt whenever they come off, meaning they can’t get hairballs by ingesting fur.
+* When a sprinklekit dies, their body melts and begins to emit a smell similar to that of alcohol, as if fermenting.
+In their psychology, sprinklekits associate alchohol with death.